staciekoslovsky-noaa/CoastalPv_DataManagement/README.md

 # Coastal Harbor Seal Survey Data Management

+This repository stores the code associated with managing coastal harbor seal survey data.
 Code numbered 0+ are intended to be run sequentially as the data are available for processing.
 Code numbered 99 are stored for longetivity, but are intended to only be run once to address a specific issue or run as needed, depending on the intent of the code.

 The data management processing code is as follows:
 * **CoastalPv_00_IdentifyPriorityPolys_YYYY-MM.txt** - code to identify the priority polygons for particular survey efforts (which are denoted by the YYYY-MM in the file name) and create views in the DB of the selected polygons; this code is to be run in PGAdmin